Despite security, meters remain hacking target

 However clean tech market research group Pike Research released on August 3 a report outlining the vulnerability of smart meters to hackers.
 Data on household behavior is encrypted in commercial or home networks for example but then decrypted at the smart meter as a result, for a short while the data is available for hackers to access easily.

-Despite spending on smart grid security predicted to reach $575 million by 2015, smart meters remain the most vulnerable point in the grid according to Pike Research.
+Despite spending on smart grid security predicted to reach $575 million by 2015, smart meters remain the most vulnerable point in grid security according to Pike Research.
 The vulnerability of smart meters suggests that companies are putting their own, not the consumers' interests first.
 The report states that smart meter manufacturers "demonstrate little interest in solving this problem, as long as the data is adequately protected in their own domains."

 Related News